macCesar/purgeTSS/configuring-guide.md

 ```

-## Custom classes
+## Custom class names
-You can use your own key names or any Ti Element with as many attributes as needed, you can optionally place a conditional block that can specify platform or device size conditionals.
+You can use your own class names or any Ti Element with as many attributes as needed, you can optionally place a conditional block that can specify platform or device size conditionals.
 ```javascript
 // ./purgetss/config.js
 module.exports = {